geospace-code/georinex/README.rst

     obsdata = rinexobs(rinexObsfilename)

-This returns a 3-D array of the data in your .XXo observation file
+This returns a 3-D array (Pandas Panel) of the data in your .XXo observation file.
+Indexed by time x SV x measurement

 Read Navigation file example
 ----------------------------